cncf/devstats-helm/ADDING_NEW_PROJECTS.md

 - Attach to it via gdb: `gdb -p pid gha2db.g`.
 - Set the env variable: `call (int) setenv("GHA2DB_NCPUS", "6", 1)`.
 - Detach & exit: `detach`, `quit`.

+# Columns provisioning for Kubernetes

+- Kubernetes project has a separate cronjob `devstats-columns-kubernetes`, this can be suspended during kubernetes project reinit if needed via `k edit cj devstats-columns-kubernetes` and changing `active: true` to `active: false`.